 The Art History/Museum Studies major is designed to help students transfer to a university where they will continue their education.
 Art history survey courses, such as History of Western Art 1 & 2, give students the foundational knowledge they need while allowing them to choose electives and dive deeper into areas they find most interesting.

 The Transfer Studies, A.A. allows you to explore different subjects or concentrate on a specific course plan that will best meet your in-state (and even some out-of-state) transfer goals.
 This option is particularly good if you are undecided in your ultimate career direction, not sure where you'd like to eventually transfer or just looking to complete general education requirements while "testing the waters" of a particular major.
 No matter what brings you to Transfer Studies, the result is a well-rounded associate degree preparing you for further studies and successful career.

 Loading... in the AACC College Catalog.

 This degree is designed to help you transfer to a four-year university.
 Art History graduates are highly valued by employers for their ability to analyze and interpret information, think critically, and communicate effectively.
 Art historians are trained to work as gallery and museum curators, art conservation and preservation specialists.
 Rewarding careers can also be found in architectural firms, graphic and web design agencies, auction houses, or in the advertising industry.
 Most companies, whether a large corporation or a small nonprofit, will appreciate the problem solving skills and visual awareness of an Art History graduate.
-For information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.